ebertolazzi/mexIPOPT/README.md

 - change the working directory to the `lib` directory.
 - run the script `compile_osx` or `compile_linux` or `compile_win`.

-To compile the mex interface you need a static IPOPT library installed in your system.
+To compile the mex interface you need a valid IPOPT library installed in your system.
 To install the library read `README_osx_how_to_compile_ipopt.md` or `README_linux_how_to_compile_ipopt.md`.